 What not to pack for Austria in summer?

 Skip heavy coats, formal heels, and excessive evening wear.
-Austria dress code for tourists is relaxed, so focus on practical, comfortable outfits.
+Austria dress code for tourists is relaxed, so focus on practical and easy outfits.

 Can I do laundry easily during my Austria summer trip?